 In February 2021, the Trust completed a review of the Trust's projected assets and liabilities.
-Based upon this review, the Trustees approved on February 15, 2021 an increase in the pro rata percentage from 4.3% to 5.1%.
+Based upon this review, the Trustees approved on February 15, 2021, an increase in the pro rata percentage from 4.3% to 5.1%.
 This proposed change received the required concurrence of the SCB and the Legal Representative.
 Under the TDP, any claimant who received less than the current pro rata percentage is entitled to receive a retroactive payment sufficient to increase their previous payment percentage to the current pro rata percentage.
-Accordingly, the Trust will record a liability of approximately \$5.65 million in 2021 for all the personal injury claimants eligible to receive a retroactive payment.
-All claimants receiving offers after February 15, 2021 will be paid a pro rata percentage of 5.1%.
+Accordingly, the Trust paid at the end of February 2021 approximately \$5.6 million to all the personal injury claimants eligible to receive a retroactive payment.
+All claimants receiving offers after February 15, 2021 were paid a pro rata percentage of 5.1%.